nitros12/sqlalchemy-searchable/docs/search_query_parser.rst

 Negation operator
 -----------------

-SQLAlchemy-Searchable search query parser supports negation operator.
+sqlalchemy_searchable search query parser supports negation operator.
 By default the negation operator is '-'.

 Example: Searching for article containing 'star' but not 'wars'